 At our request, the underwriters have reserved for sale, at the initial public offering price, up to 5% of the common stock offered by this prospectus for sale to persons who are directors, officers, distributors, dealers or employees of us or our affiliates and certain other persons with relationships with us and our affiliates.
-If these persons purchase reserved shares of common stock, the purchased shares will be subject to the lock-up restrictions described below and the purchased shares of common stock will reduce the number of shares of common stock available for sale to the general public.
+If these persons purchase reserved shares of common stock, the purchased shares of common stock will reduce the number of shares of common stock available for sale to the general public.
 Any reserved shares of common stock that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of common stock offered by this prospectus.